 Note to Reader:

-Watershed Moments, the Vancouver Island Symposia Series on Water Stewardship in a Changing Climate is a forum for showcasing what can be accomplished through collaboration.
-In this edition, the Partnership for Water Sustainability is excited to announce that Michael Blackstock of Blue Ecology fame will be part of the team for Watershed Moments 2021, the fourth in the Symposia Series.
+The edition of Waterbucket eNews published on April 27, 2021 featured Watershed Moments, the Vancouver Island Symposia Series on Water Stewardship in a Changing Climate.
+This is a forum for showcasing what can be accomplished through collaboration.
+In April 2021, the Partnership for Water Sustainability in BC announced that Michael Blackstock of Blue Ecology fame is part of the team for Watershed Moments 2021, the fourth in the Symposia Series.
 Michael is passionate about interweaving Indigenous knowledge and Western science.

 EDITOR’S PERSPECTIVE on Water Reconciliation

 “Blue Ecology is an idea whose time has come.
 Long recognized by UNESCO and the International Association of Hydrological Sciences, Blue Ecology is defined as the interweaving of Western science and traditional First Nations teaching and local knowledge,” stated Kim Stephens, Waterbucket eNews Editor and Executive Director, Partnership for Water Sustainability in British Columbia.

 “Watershed Moments 2021, which will be held later in the year, will shine a light on Blue Ecology.
 Michael Blackstock, the visionary behind Blue Ecology, is the newest member of the Watershed Moments Team.
 Michael’s work illuminates how those of us with a passion for water could, over time, develop a relationship of trust and understanding with First Nations communities.”

 “My work related to water and reconciliation has put the spotlight on a new angle,” Michael Blackstock said at a meeting of the Watershed Moments Team.
 “Is reconciliation just dealing with the past and acknowledging the pain and moving on, or is it something more complex than that?
 The complexity is that if we are asking folks to change their attitude towards water, what does that mean?”